 When traveling to Sa Pa, the first check-in point must be Fansipan peak with an altitude of over 3,143m.
-However, besides the mountain known as the "roof of Southeast Asia", which is too famous, Sa Pa still has many other places to visit.
+However, besides the famous mountain known as the "roof of Southeast Asia", Sa Pa still has many other tourist attractions.

-For those who are passionate about hunting for photos and checking in at unique spots, the "lonely tree" in Sa Pa is the place they want to visit.
+For those who are passionate about hunting for photos and checking in at unique spots, the "lonely tree" in Sa Pa is the place they want to go to.
 But without a "local" to guide them, many people will probably struggle to find it.

 Place with lonely tree